kellydang70/kellydang/_pages/about.md

 As I progress in my studies, I am constantly looking for opportunities to apply my skills in real-world scenarios.

-I am excited about the differnt possibilities that can be achieved with technology and look forward to making a difference.
+I am excited about the different possibilities that can be achieved with technology and look forward to making a difference!